-0.2 fC is found with 10% variations.
+0.25 fC is found with 10% variations.
 This is quite small compared to a typical Micromegas MIP signal of 5-10 fC and close to what was measured before bounding of the chips to the PCB.
-It can thus be concluded that the design of the PCB do not increase the noise level at the channel inputs.
+It can thus be concluded that neither the design of the PCB nor the lamination of the mesh increase the

+173 noise level at the channel inputs.

-3.1.3 Setting of thresholds and pedestals
+174 3.1.3 Setting of thresholds and pedestals

 The 3 threshold DACs of a MICROROC are common to the 64 channels.
-The lowest possible threshold is therefore determined by the channel of highest pedestal, for instance 5σ above the pedestal.
+The lowest possible 175 threshold is therefore determined by the channel of highest pedestal, for instance 5σ above this 176 pedestal.
 Also, channels with lower pedestals will experience larger thresholds.
-As a result, individual channel DACs have been implemented to change the pedestals and correct the channel thresholds by a few fC.
-A method to align the pedestal (and thus to equalise the thresholds) is to adjust the individual DAC values so as to obtain a uniform noise rate over the all channels.
-It is illustrated in Figure 4 and allows to reduce the threshold spread from 4 to 2 fC RMS.
-This is a significant improvement because a smaller threshold spread allows a lower operating gas gain and low gain operation is always preferred.

-In a semi-digital calorimeter, values of the medium and high thresholds should be optimised for best energy resolution over the relevant energy range.
+As a result, in-177 dividual channel DACs have been implemented to change the pedestals and correct the channel 178 thresholds by a few fC.
+A method to align the pedestal (and thus to equalise the thresholds) is to 179 adjust the individual DAC values so as to obtain a uniform noise rate over the all channels.
+It is 180 illustrated in Figure 4 and allows to reduce the threshold spread by a factor of 2.
+This is of sig-181 nificant value because a smaller threshold spread allows a lower operating gas gain and low gain 182 operation is always preferred.
+183 for best energy resolution over the relevant energy range.
 This optimisation is meaningful for test of a full calorimeter, not for single chamber test.
 During the test beam period reported in section 4, default settings of 5 and 15 MIPs have been chosen.